How To Use CBD Oil For Anxiety: Helpful Ways To Follow In 2023

 The side effects of CBD are negligible to non-existent.
 Though it is often well-tolerated, CBD can cause side effects[9], such as reduced appetite, dry mouth, diarrhea, weight loss, temporary drop in blood pressure, drowsiness, fatigue, and high liver function blood tests.

 The same liver enzymes metabolize CBD as certain drugs, so it can elevate or decrease the blood levels of some drugs.
-CBD should be taken by consultation or used with caution by people other medications such as:
+CBD should be taken by consulting a healthcare professional or used with caution by people with other medications such as:

 • Warfarin (blood thinner)